Mask or face covering

 A visor may not be worn or a plexiglas barrier installed instead of a mask or face covering in places where a mask or face covering is mandatory.

-Preschoolers are not required to wear a medical procedural mask or face covering.
+Preschoolers are not required to wear a face covering.

 The measures in force in primary schools, secondary schools, colleges and universities or in adult education and vocational training centres vary depending on the alert level.
 See the measures in force in your municipality or region for more information.

-People who do not belong to the same bubble must wear a procedural mask or face covering unless they are sitting more than two metres apart or this distance is maintained throughout the activity or they are swimming or doing water sports.
+People who do not belong to the same bubble should wear a mask or face covering unless they are sitting more than one metre apart or they are swimming or doing water sports.

 People who are exempt